Simple Bayesian Algorithms for Best Arm Identification: Discussion of the Expected Improvement Algorithm

 It is also worth noting that the sampling ratios in \eqref{eq: OCBA ratios} are not actually optimal for any finite number of designs $k$.
 Specifying our calculations as in Example \ref{ex: Gaussian rate}, one can show that under an optimal fixed allocation $(\psi_i,...,\psi_k)$,

 These calculations match those in \cite{glynn2004large} and \cite{jennison1982asymptotically}.
-As a result, there is no problem with finite $k$ for which the sampling ratios in \eqref{eq: OCBA ratios} are optimal.
-One can show, in fact, that any optimal multi-armed bandit algorithm that attains the lower bound of \cite{lai1985asymptotically} also satisfies equations \eqref{eq: log effort} and \eqref{eq: OCBA ratios}.
+As a result, there is no problem with finite $k$ for which the sampling ratios in \eqref{eq: OCBA ratios} are optimal\footnote{There does exists a sequence of problem instances with $K\to \infty$ on which the OCBA ratios converge to those of \cite{glynn2004large}.
+See \cite{pasupathy2015stochastically}. } One can show, in fact, that any optimal multi-armed bandit algorithm that attains the lower bound of \cite{lai1985asymptotically} also satisfies equations \eqref{eq: log effort} and \eqref{eq: OCBA ratios}.
 The main innovation in this paper is to show how to build on such bandit algorithms to attain near-optimal rates for the best-arm identification problem.

 \cite{ryzhov2016convergence} also studies the knowledge gradient policy, which could offer improved performance as \eqref{eq: log effort} no longer holds, but shows that as $n\to \infty$

 which could be very far from the optimal sampling proportions.